-Monika: Today it is my pleasure and honour to interview Rebecca Root, a talented British actress, voice and speech teacher, stand-up comedian, playing the lead role in “Boy Meets Girl” - a recently commissioned sitcom for BBC2 about the relationship between a transgender female in her 40s and a cis-gender male in his… 20s.
+Monika: Today it is my pleasure and honor to interview Rebecca Root, a talented British actress, voice, and speech teacher, stand-up comedian, playing the lead role in “Boy Meets Girl” - a recently commissioned sitcom for BBC2 about the relationship between a transgender female in her 40s and a cis-gender male in his… 20s.
 Hello Rebecca!

 Rebecca: Judy is in her 40s, she still lives at home with her Mum and has had a series of disappointing dates/relationships.
 Quite unexpectedly she meets this guy Leo in a bar and they hit it off.
 He’s much younger than her… but is actually very mature in his reaction when she breaks the news that she is transgender.

 I like the part of Judy as she is warm, witty, and wise – at least, tries to be.
 Her heart’s in the right place and you feel for her as the relationship with Leo develops.

 Monika: In March 2014, the film pilot was screened at the BBC Sitcom Showcase as part of the Salford Comedy Festival.
 What was the audience’s reaction?

 Rebecca: Ah it was fabulous.
 I hadn’t seen the pilot before the screening and was really nervous.
 But the moment it began and I heard the first laughs I knew it was going to be OK.
 As the story unfolded the audience really was drawn in – there were sighs, laughs, and even a few tears…!

 |Taking a break in filming the pilot, Rebecca with|